 Scooba 450 – The 450 is the latest Scooba with the most recent technology for room navigation and deep cleaning.
 It’s the most expensive mopping solution, but also one of the most complete (see the review here).

 The 450 features some additional advanced navigation technology and a 3-cycle cleaning system (a step up from the 390).
 In comparison to the Braava’s, it’s more of a deep scrubbing vs Swiffer effect.
 However, it is the most expensive option of the mops.
-Check this listing for any discounts.
+Check this listing for the latest price.

 UPDATE: While you can still find the Scooba in certain stores, it has effectively been discontinued by iRobot moving forward.
 The two mopping options remain the Braava 240 Jet and the 380t.